 Buying a car is exciting and it’s a journey filled with choices about make, model, and color, but there’s an important document: the car bill of sale that protects both the buyer and seller in the transaction.
 The form create trust between the two parties.

-What is a bill of sale for a car?
+What is an auto bill of sale for a car?

 A bill of sale for a car is a legal document that serves as evidence of the transfer of ownership from one person to another.
 It includes important details about the vehicle and the transaction, providing both parties involved with a record of the sale.